cvlab-yonsei/projects/RRID/code/README.md

 ```
 ## Pre-trained model
 * Download pre-trained weights <br>Link: [[weights](https://drive.google.com/file/d/1x7Hqb3MY8kPJhhWFHiI-fvwJ8MKS5muy/view?usp=sharing)]
-* Two gpus are needed to implement this weights
+* Two GPUs are needed to implement this weights
 * The version of pytorch must be 0.4.1 when you implement the model with this weights

 ## Evaluation